fmidev/smartmet-server/README.md

 # SmartMet Server
-SmartMet Server is a data and procut server for MetOcean data.
-It provides high capacity and high availability data and product server for MetOcean data.
-The server is written in C++.
+SmartMet Server is a data and product server for MetOcean data.
+It provides a high capacity and high availability data and product server for MetOcean data.
+The server is written in C++, since 2008 it has been in operational use by the Finnish Meteorological Institute FMI.

 The server can read input data from various sources:
 * GRIB (1 and 2)